NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 Since 1.9 teams affect tamed animals as well, displaying prefix/suffix on them as well and if nametags are set to be invisible, they will be completely invisible as well.
 If you want to avoid it, install [this plugin](https://www.spigotmc.org/resources/109466/).

 ## Additional note 3 - Changing name itself
 Teams do not allow to change the nametag name itself.
-Changing name is a complicated process which is slightly out of scope of the plugin as well, this is what nick plugins are about.
-On top of that, it's a pain
-requiring a ton of different packets which change their structure every version and with how many versions the plugin supports, it doesn't sound like fun doing.
+The only way to achieve this goal is to send & modify packets to replace the player's actual profile name with a fake one.
+This is very complicated and can have a lot of side effects.
+This is out of scope of TAB and is in fact something nick plugins are trying to achieve.
+As such, **TAB does not offer this**.

+Once you find a nick plugin that supports this, you will need to [make sure TAB properly detects this](https://github.com/NEZNAMY/TAB/wiki/How-to-display-name-from-nickname-plugins#proper-compatibility-with-plugins-that-change-profile-name) to make name-bound features (such as nametags) work properly for nicked players.

 ## Additional note 4 - F1 view
 Using teams causes player nametags to remain visible when using F1 view.